 In 1962, a 285km branch opened from Mont Bélo to Mbinda near the border with Gabon.
 Initially this carried iron ore traffic from Gabon, brought to the railway by a cross-border cable conveyor system.
-This traffic ceased with the construction of a new railway in Gabon, but the branch remained in use.
+Iron ore traffic ceased with the construction of a new railway in Gabon.
+The railway remained in use until 2021.

 In 1985, a 91km loop was opened off the main line between Bilinga and Loubomo (present day Dolisie) to provide a better alignment for heavy iron ore traffic.
 The loop is normally used in one direction only, with returning traffic using the original line.

-Since 2000 the entire network has been operated by non-governmental but state owned corporation.
+Since 2000 the railways have been operated by a non-governmental but state owned corporation.

-At the present day there are no international connections, but there is a proposal for a standard (1435mm) gauge line connecting a new iron ore mine at Mont Nabemba to the port of Kribi in Cameroon.
-Only a short length of this line would lie within the Republic of the Congo.
+In 2011, feasibility studies were completed for a standard (1435mm) gauge line connecting a new iron ore mine at Mont Nabeba to the port of Kribi in Cameroon.
+The line would be 510km in length, of which 70km would be in the Republic of the Congo.